SyntaxisCS/web-dev-templates/README.md

 These templates are templates I created for my own personal use and I use them on every project I make and I wanted to share them to the world!

+## How to use?
+1) Download the current release zip file and install it into your coding folder or wherever else you believe they can be easily accessable.
+2) Now whenever you wish to start a new project open the templates folder
+3) Find the template you want to use
+4) Copy the zip file to the new folder you provisioned for your project
+5) Extract its contents (not into a new folder) into the folder
+6) Then install the packages with `npm install`
+7) Now have at it!

 ## Current Templates
 ### ReactFrontend
 A template for frontend projects using React.js with preinstalled packages